Doing the D of E but not pitched a tent before? We show you how to pitch a D of E Tent in four simple steps.

 Once the tent poles are bent and secured, you will have the main structure of the tent up.

 Step 3 - Pegging Out

 Locate the bag of tent pegs.

-Find the straps with the eyelets on that the tent poles are inserted into.
+Find the straps with the eyelets on which the tent poles are inserted.
 Give them a pull outwards so that the tent is nice and tight.

 Insert a tent peg through the loop in the strap.
 These are your main 'anchor points' that will stop the tent blowing away.